Shanina Shaik, Noel Capri, & Hannah Ferguson Rock Tiny Bikinis In St. Barts

 In the caption, Shanina described the destination as being the “island of love” to her 2 million followers as she revealed that it was time to say bye bye as her time in the tropical destination had come to an end.

-Understandably, many fans took the comments section of the bikini snap to share their thoughts – and it’s safe to say that they were left pretty impressed.
+Understandably, many fans took to the comments section of the bikini snap to share their thoughts — and it’s safe to say that they were left pretty impressed.

-“Beautiful ladies!” one Instagram user commented, while another called the model trio “gorgeous girls.”
+Another called the model trio “gorgeous girls.”

 A third Instagram user added, “Absolutely spectacular!
 Looks like heaven on earth.”